 *These numbers assume a diet that contains 30% fat.

 To customize this chart for your own needs and to get more accurate numbers try these reliable calculations:

 - gain muscle with a fast metabolism, start with your desired bodyweight and multiply by 14 to get total daily calories

 - gain muscle with a slow metabolism, start with your current body weight and multiply by 13 to get total daily calories

 - lose fat with a fast metabolism, start with your current body weight and multiply by 13 to get total daily calories

 - lose fat with a slow metabolism, start with your desired bodyweight and multiply by 12 to get total daily calories

 - first, multiply total daily calories by .3 to get total fat calories, divide by 9 to get total fat grams

 - second, multiply total daily calories by .0751 to get total protein grams, multiply by 4 to get total protein calories

 - finally, multiply total protein grams by 1.4 to get total carbohydrate grams, multiply by 4 to get total carbohydrate calories

 None of the numbers from the chart or from the above calculations will be 100% exact.
 You will need to adjust calories and macronutrients based on your own bodily needs.
-For example, you may need to increase protein for gaining muscle or decrease carbs for losing fat, but those adjustments should be based on your results after the first couple weeks of dieting.
+For example, you may need to increase protein to gain muscle or decrease carbs for losing fat, but those adjustments should be based on your results after the first couple of weeks of dieting.

 Be sure to exercise at least 3 times a week for 30-45 minutes per session to see optimum results.